olxgroup-oss/olx-test-runner/docs/src/content/docs/guides/installation.md

 ## Locally

-To use Test Runner from local path, invoke this command from the directory which contains `olx_test_runner` sub directory.
+To use OLX Test Runner from local path, invoke this command from the directory which contains `olx_test_runner` sub directory.

 ```shell
 dart pub global activate olx_test_runner --source path